My Profile

 Email: amol.agr@gmail.com

 This blog was started to organise my thoughts on the various research papers/notes/speeches that I managed to read (or found interesting) and keep a mental note of the same.
-In this process, I have got some great reviews and support from the visitors on the blog which has kept the blog going.
+In this process, I have got some great reviews and support from the visitors which has kept the blog going.
+Thanks all the vistors for the inputs and constant encouragement.

 1. Sachin Agrawal Says: